 - Can we keep on a maternity cover and move the new mother to a different job?

 1. Am I allowed to ask a woman at a job interview whether she is or intends to become pregnant?

 You should not ask personal information that is not relevant to the job.
 Questions relating to pregnancy, children and parental responsibility are likely to be discriminatory and could be construed as evidence that you intend to discriminate.
 Any questions that you do ask, and which are relevant to the job, should be asked to both men and women equally.

-2. A new employee has just announced she is pregnant.
-Surely we can just dismiss her?
+2. Can I dismiss a new employee who has just announced she is pregnant?

 No, because you could face an unfair dismissal claim.
 If you dismiss an employee for a reason connected with pregnancy (or maternity leave or parental leave), it would be 'automatically unfair' and you will be liable for unfair dismissal as well as sex discrimination.